What these UK Eurovision acts know now

 The Eurovision Song Contest is almost upon us and the UK's entrant SuRie will already be limbering up in Lisbon ahead of Saturday's grand final.

-But what did some of the UK's former competitors make of the Eurovision experience and what were their favourite memories from the show - even if the vote wasn't kind.
+Some of the UK's former competitors have spoken about their Eurovision experience and what their favourite memories from the show were - even if the vote wasn't kind to them.

 So, who looks back with bittersweet feelings?
-And who took a long time to get over the worst result?
 Who were the most competitive countries and which competitor had Simon Cowell on their team?

 BBC News spoke to six of the UK's previous Eurovision acts and found out what advice they would give to SuRie.